uias/CocoaBar/README.md

 - **displayStyle** - customise the display appearance of the layout.
 - **keylineColor** - the colour of the 1pt keyline at the top of the layout.
 - **dismissButton** - attach to a button that serves purely for dismissal of the CocoaBar.
 - **actionButton** - attach to a button that serves as an action button for the layout.
-Interaction will result in the `cocoaBar(cocoaBar: actionButtonPressed actionButton:)` `CocoaBarDelegate` method being called.
+Interaction will result in the `cocoaBar(cocoaBar: actionButtonPressed actionButton:)` being called for the `CocoaBarDelegate`.

 ## Requirements
 Supports iOS 8 and above.